jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 Use These For Testing/Building Detections for Exes that have been manipulated.
-The Brave Exe signature has been replaced with Signals and the nordVPN's Cert has been removed
+The First Brave Exe signature has been replaced with Signals and the second with AMD and the nordVPN's Cert has been removed

 Post-Testing: